BassT23/Proxmox/README.md

 - Logging
 - Exit tracking, so you can send additional commands for finish or failure (edit files in `/root/Proxmox-Updater/exit`)
 - Extra updates for specific container
+- Choose "only" or "exclude" LXC/VM in config file

 Info can be found with `update -h`